-If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of \$18,000 or \$24,000 if over age 50, especially if you are unable to make contributions to an IRA.
+If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of \$18,000 (\$24,000 if over age 50), especially if you are unable to make contributions to an IRA.
 You should also consider making after-tax, nondeductible contributions to a 401(k) plan if the plan allows, as future earnings on those contributions will grow tax-deferred.
 A nondeductible contribution to a Roth IRA can also be considered.

-Planning Suggestion: If you are a participant in an employer's qualified plan (which includes a 401(k) plan) and are at least 50 years old, you can elect to make a deductible "catch-up" contribution of \$5,500 (increased to \$6,000 in 2016) to the plan.
-To make a "catch-up" contribution, your employer's plan must be amended to allow such contributions.
+Planning Suggestion: If you are a participant in an employer's qualified plan (which includes a 401(k) plan) and are at least 50 years old, you can elect to make a deductible "catch-up" contribution of \$6,000 (for a \$24,000 maximum contribution).
+To make a "catch-up" contribution, your employer's plan must allow such contributions.